Barry Levenson: Life and career

 Levenson was born in Pittsburgh, Pennsylvania, United States.
 His affection for the blues commenced at the age of 14, and gained more inspiration later when an older friend of his played him Buddy Guy's 1968 album, A Man and the Blues.
 Levenson began performing in his home town's local blues scene and progressed to recording studio based work.
-Disillusioned, he relocated to Boston, Massachusetts, to study arranging at the Berklee School of Music.
+He relocated to Boston, Massachusetts, to study arranging at the Berklee School of Music.
 While there he was the musical director and house guitar player at the Sugar Shack, playing predominately rhythm and blues and backing touring artists, including Millie Jackson, Wilson Pickett, and Solomon Burke.
 Moving again to Southern California, where he remains to this day, Levenson found work playing locally, and sometimes touring, in the backing ensembles for Big Mama Thornton, Pee Wee Crayton, Finis Tasby, Percy Mayfield, and Lowell Fulson.
 He noted that "I was lucky to get in on the tail end of the incredible L.A. blues scene because within a few years, most of these great artists had passed on."

 However, with his constant work he injured a tendon in his left hand, and was forced to stop playing the guitar for a couple of years.
 After pursuing parallel careers in song writing, arranging and more production work, Levenson then acquired his first recording contract with Kent Records, when leading his own group, the Automatics.
 By then he also became the in-house record producer for Kent.
 In 1994, Levenson played the guitar on William Clarke's album, Groove Time.
 Levenson has also written liner notes for albums released by Nina Simone, Louis Armstrong, Junior Wells, Carmen McRae, Lee Konitz, Charlie Musselwhite, T-Bone Walker, and Muddy Waters among others.
 Also in 1994, Levenson released his Exciting Concepts For Blues Guitar Soloing book and CD, which gave guitar playing methodology (with both music notation and tablature) that explored the techniques found in blues soloing.
 In 2006, the follow-up Advanced Concepts for Blues Guitar Soloing was issued.
 In July 1995's issue of Billboard magazine, Levenson passed comment on a new digital audio recording process from Quad Teck, in his then-capacity as recording producer for Kent Records.